ekazanov/multipro_lab/README.md

 processes have an input queue.
 Every process can send a message to the any other process.

 The main process catches either a SIGINT or a SIGTERM signal and send exit message to all processes.
 After receiving an exit message, the worker process exits.
-After all worker processes exited, the main process exits too.
+After all worker processes have exited, the main process exits too.

 ### Main process and few workers with task queue ###